IU-PR/Capstone_project/content/docs/2025/Inno-Services-Search/week1.md

 - **FastAPI:** A modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints.
 - **MongoDB:** As our database solutions to efficiently store and manage data from various data sources (schema-less)
-- **Chroma/lancedb/weaviate (choice TBD):** Vector database to store embedded information for content-meaningful search.
+- **Chroma/lancedb/weaviate (the choice is expected to be made closer to practice when there is more information about the format of the parsed data):** Vector database to store embedded information for content-meaningful search.

 **Frontend:**